 “I am extremely pleased to note that UMB is continuing to invest in the people of West Baltimore,” Rodgers said.
 “It is a pleasure for me to be able to partner in launching the PAL program, which we all hope will have a long-term positive impact on the youth of that community.”

 PAL is meeting two afternoons a week with as many as 16 elementary students attending on Thursdays and 16 middle school students on Fridays.
-The grant will enhance existing programing at the CEC, provide a set curriculum, and allow it to continue year-round.
+The grant will enhance existing programming at the CEC, provide a set curriculum, and allow it to continue year-round.

 Covering more than just athletics, PAL activities will include science experiments, physical fitness, career exploration, community service, visual arts, reading enrichment, and more.
-Outside partners will bring in programing and Saturday field trips will explore the city and beyond.
+Outside partners will bring in programming and Saturday field trips will explore the city and beyond.
 On a recent Saturday, a group of 18 students and five officers saw the movie “Black Panther” and later discussed the characteristics of superheroes.

 Kyle Locke, MS, philanthropy officer at UMB, spearheaded bringing the program to campus after heading up a similar program several years ago.